zchee/golang-wiki/Home.md

 - Mailing Lists
   - The mailing list for Go users is [golang-nuts](https://groups.google.com/forum/#!forum/golang-nuts) - very high traffic.
     - Before you post, [check to see if it's already been answered](http://stackoverflow.com/tags/go), then read [these tips on how to ask a good question](HowToAsk)
-  - For discussios about the core Go open source project, join [golang-dev](https://groups.google.com/forum/#!forum/golang-dev).
+  - For discussions about the core Go open source project, join [golang-dev](https://groups.google.com/forum/#!forum/golang-dev).
   - To get just our release announcements, join [golang-announce](https://groups.google.com/forum/#!forum/golang-announce)
 - Chat, discussion and other forums
   - We have a [Gophers Slack Channel](http://gophers.slack.com/).
 Requires you to [request membership here](http://blog.gopheracademy.com/gophers-slack-community/)